 % Effective - % of spray volume between 164 μm to 836 μm

 % Too Big - % of spray volume greater than 836 μm

+These values are derived from the ASABE S572.3 reference nozzle data.
+The 164 um is the DV10 value of the Medium/Coarse boundary reference nozzle (TP11006 at 29 psi) and the 836 um is the average of the DV90 values of the C/VC nozzle (8008) and the XC/UC nozzle (6510).
+Note that care should be taken to use the most current version of the S572 standard, as the spray pressures for the three coarsest nozzles were lowered compared to the previous version (S572.2) resulting in significantly larger droplet size values.

 Data will be depicted for each combination tested using a “droplet spectra diagram” as shown here.
 For consistency, this is the only acceptable format for portrayal of the data generated under the Application Enhancement Program.